Hero image for Cursor vs GitHub Copilot 2026: Which AI Code Editor Wins?

 Copilot’s ghost text completions are refined after years of development.
 The suggestions are well-timed, appropriately scoped, and often exactly what you need.

 Cursor’s completions are good but occasionally less polished.
+The Copilot Pro review details why the completion experience feels so refined.

 Enterprise Maturity

 Cursor is building enterprise features but started later.
+For companies with compliance requirements, Copilot provides more assurance.

 Price Point

-Copilot Individual costs $10/month—half Cursor’s price.
+Copilot Individual costs $10/month, half Cursor’s price.
 For developers whose needs are met by completion assistance plus occasional chat, the savings add up.

 GitHub Integration